 The Oreo cookies won, so she tossed a few more into the food processor and crushed them up.

-When her brownies had cooled after baking, she added the gummy worms.
+When her brownies had cooled after baking, she placed the gummy worms on top.

 Then she covered the worms with a layer of chocolate mousse and a generous sprinkling of the crushed Oreos.

 To finish, she nestled some candy rocks into the cookie crumb “dirt” and tucked a sprig of mint into each pot.

 Who would even think, at first glance, that these are cakes and not small potted plants?!